SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 Note however that it's not the default port 4004 that's being used, it's a random one (45149).
 Think of this difference as the distinction between the local "main" service at the `/incidents` endpoint that we would want to have served on 4004, and this temporary external service that is just running on a random port as it's "secondary", and would have a different hostname and port (representing the SAP S/4HANA Cloud system) when we move into production anyway.

-You can use the `--port` option to specify a port explicitly, if you want, e.g. `cds mock API_BUSINESS_PARTNER --port 1234`.
+You can use the `--port` option to specify a port explicitly, if you want, for example `cds mock API_BUSINESS_PARTNER --port 5005`.
 In fact, we're going to use that now, mostly to make this CodeJam content (and specifically the URLs) consistent and usable for everyone.

 👉 Stop that mocked service with Ctrl-C, and then restart it, specifying the explicit port of 5005: